Nanofus/novel.js/README.md

 - `increaseValue` - See its [own chapter](#format-for-var-and-value-manipulation-commands).
 - `decreaseValue` - See its [own chapter](#format-for-var-and-value-manipulation-commands).
 - `playSound` - Play a sound with the chosen name upon entering the scene.
+- `startMusic` - Start a music loop with the chosen name.
+- `endMusic` - End a music loop with the chosen name.
 - `choices` - Required (not enforced).
 A list of choices available in the scene.

 #### Choices